Protons accumulate at the graphene-water interface: Conclusion

 The mechanistic insights provided in this work are expected to significantly influence and guide future experimental studies.
 Previous work \cite{secchi_2016_oh_prl} has rationalized the macroscopic experimental behavior of nanoconfined electrolytes by postulating the presence of a negative surface charge due to the adsorption of hydroxide ions at the carbon interface.
 However, our findings not only demonstrate a lack of preferential hydroxide adsorption but also a complex relationship between ion adsorption and surface charge, wherein an adsorbed hydroxide can negatively polarize the surface.
 The phenomena driving this behavior ---hydrogen bonding and ion orientational effects--- cannot be captured by continuum theories like Poisson-Boltzmann which are conventionally applied to model these systems.
-Additionally, the ambiguity in defining interfacial depth often results in conflicting outcomes, compromising the accurate determination of surface acidity \cite{sayka_2013_two}.
+Additionally, the ambiguity in defining interfacial depth can lead to conflicting outcomes, complicating accurate assessments of whether hydronium or hydroxide ions prefer the interface \cite{sayka_2013_two}.
 This underscores the necessity of integrating our simulation findings with experiments that offer an atomistic resolution of interfacial signatures \cite{PETERSEN2008255_2008}.
 Surface-sensitive spectroscopy techniques, such as second harmonic generation and sum frequency generation spectroscopies\cite{saykally_hydron_2005, das_ez_2020, litman_2024_nature, mischa_transp}, provide such resolution as they are active only in noncentrosymmetric regions.
 Complementary pH measurements within porous carbon could further enhance our understanding of these phenomena.
 When coupled with nuclear magnetic resonance spectroscopy, these techniques could offer new insights into the behavior of these ions at the interface \cite{dongxun_jacs_2024}.
 Finally, direct atomic resolution imaging via atomic force microscopy could help elucidate differences in water structure \cite{science_jiang_2024}, providing insights into how interactions affect conductivity in graphene.
 This study provides a detailed picture of protonic defects at the graphene-water interface as a foundation for interpreting experimental data and advancing our fundamental understanding of ions at interfaces.
 Our prediction of high proton propensity to the graphene-water interface opens up the possibility for technological innovations in nanofluidics, heterogeneous solid-liquid catalysis, and other critical domains that rely on proton-mediated processes.
-Finally, given its model system character, our prediction of an acidic interface between graphene and water is postulated to be transferable to other systems like water in biological channels, geological formations, and technological nano-devices.
+Finally, given the model system character of our setup, we anticipate that this proton-enriched interface behavior may be transferable to other systems like water in biological channels, geological formations, and technological nano-devices.